moradisaed/TGCM/README.md

   *"A dataset for infrared detection and tracking of dim-small aircraft targets under ground / air background,"*
   China Scientific Data, vol. 5, no. 3, 2020.
   [doi: 10.11922/sciencedb.902](https://doi.org/10.11922/sciencedb.902)

 ---

-## License

-This code is released for academic research purposes.
-For commercial use, please contact the authors.

----